-Proposal Title: Doctoral Student Funding - Increased growth with new faculty hires

-Divisional Choose an item.

-- Cross Divisional - □ Deferred Maintenance and Capital Projects

-Doctoral Student Funding - Increased growth with new hires

-☑ Base Request

-Budget Detail (include itemized salary, benefits ^[1], and/or operating expense/equipment): Assuming a 7% growth model, the increase would be expected to be 42 students with an average tuition cost of \$6000 which would require \$252,000 in base funding given that we commit to 5 years of funding for tuition for each student.
-The challenge is to predict which programs will grow which in turn makes final calculations difficult.
-Similarly, the mean unit count affects tuition costs dramatically and historically has been less than full time.
-As such, \$6000 was used an estimator which is less than full tuition.
-If student growth is less than expected, any funds not appropriated each year will be reallocated in support of non-professional PhD programs that currently receive below average funding levels.

-□ One-Time Request Amount \$ Click or tap here to enter text.
+Proposal Title: Doctoral Student Funding - Increased growth with new faculty hires Proposal Category: ☑ Divisional Choose an item. ☐ Cross Divisional ☐ Deferred Maintenance and Capital Projects Proposal Background/Descrip otion: Doctoral Student Funding - Incr eased growth with new hires Budget Request: ☑ Base Request Amount \$ 250,000 Budget Detail (include itemize d salary, benefits [1], and/or operating expense/equipment): Assuming a 7% growth model, th e increase would be expected to be 42 students with an average tuition cost of \$6000 which would requi re \$252,000 in base funding given that we commit to 5 years of funding challenge is to predict which programs will grow which in turn makes rly, the mean unit count affects tuition costs dramatically and • Il time.
+As such, \$6000 was used an estimator which is less than full - than expected, any funds not appropriated each year will be reallocated in support of non-pro- levels. ofessional PhD programs that currently receive below average funding ☐ One-Time Request Amount \$ Click or tap here to enter text.
+Budget Detail (include itemize d salary, benefits [1], and/or operating expense/equipment):

-Budget Detail (include itemized salary, benefits ^[1], and/or operating expense/equipment): Provided directly to faculty programs and depends heavily on the specific grant requirements and need to demonstrate institutional support

 The unexpected 4 fold increase in admission of PhD students in engineering foreshadowed a situation that is both challenging and represents the strength of our new faculty.
 The increase is largely, but not exclusively, due to higher demand by new faculty.
 With the hiring of new faculty (45% over the past 6 years) that are all research active, the size of the current graduate student PhD population is expected to increase dramatically.
 While the upward trend in doctoral students has been noted, but relatively gradual, increased funding for tuition has remained relatively static.
-The challenge is that SDSU provides tuition support for all PhD students in lieu of the "block grant" model at UCSD.
+The challenge is that SDSU need to demonstrate institutional support provides tuition support for all PhD students in lieu of the "block grant" model at UCSD.
 As our young faculty are successful in obtaining grants, both their desire and capacity to bring in PhD candidates will increase sharply.
 Therefore, if faculty are to believe that they can continue to build their research careers at SDSU, we cannot be limiting the number of doctoral student slots that their programs require.
 This model does not pay for the student's stipend, but instead relies on a shared contributions from faculty and the campus to support our students.
 SDSU needs to develop a financial model that provides sustainable funding for their doctoral students if SDSU faculty are to remain competitive in their recruiting.